BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Ancient Evil, Terror, Will of Evil.

-\*He cannot yet take Physical Form â€” *The Necromancer is unable to fully manifest, making it harder to combat him effectively.*
+\*He cannot yet take Physical Form — *The Necromancer is unable to fully manifest, making it harder to combat him effectively.*

 The Necromancer may use his Will points as Fate points if he wishes.

-Drain Soul â€” *The potency of the Necromancer's power is a deadly force to face.*
+Drain Soul — *The potency of the Necromancer's power is a deadly force to face.*

 Any model that suffers a wound from the Necromancer during the Fight phase is automatically slain regardless of the number of Wounds on its profile.
 A Hero can use Fate to avoid Wounds suffered, but if even a single Wound is not avoided then the Hero is slain and removed as a casualty.

-Master of the NazgÃ»l â€” *The Necromancer's powers sustain the NazgÃ»l, making them much more deadly when near their master.*
+Master of the NazgÃ»l — *The Necromancer's powers sustain the NazgÃ»l, making them much more deadly when near their master.*

 Any NazgÃ»l of Dol Guldur in the same army as the Necromancer of Dol Guldur gains a bonus of +1 to their rolls for their Unholy Resurrection special rule whilst he is alive and on the board.